“There is a good zeal which separates from vices and leads to God and to life everlasting.”

-The Fathers, one Sister, and two Companions came home to Catholicism in 2017 and were invited by Bishop Steven Lopes of the Personal Ordinariate of the Chair of St. Peter to prayerfully consider re-establishing a Gilbertine presence within the Catholic Church — the first fruits of which is the establishment of the Canons Regular of St. Gilbert of Sempringham (GSmp).
+The Fathers, one Sister, and two Companions came home to Catholicism in 2017 and were invited by Bishop Steven Lopes of the Personal Ordinariate of the Chair of St. Peter to prayerfully consider re-establishing a Gilbertine presence within the Catholic Church — the first fruits of which will be the establishment of the Canons Regular of St. Gilbert of Sempringham (GSmp).
 The original members have since been joined by another Companion and a Postulant and pray for more vocations.

 The Gilbertines moved from Brandon, Manitoba to serve in Calgary, Alberta on 1st July, 2017.